apache/pulsar-client-node/README.md

 The Pulsar Node.js client can be used to create Pulsar producers and consumers in Node.js.

+If you are looking for Pulsar Admin API client, please try [pulsar-admin-client](https://github.com/tealtools/node-pulsar-admin-client).

 ## Requirements

 Pulsar Node.js client library is based on the C++ client library.
 Follow the instructions for